 Dr. Louis Hoffman, Licensed Psychologist

 I utilize an integrative approach to therapy that draws from a foundation of existential-humanistic therapy.
-The integrative aspects of my approach allows me to work collaboratively with the people who come to see me to adapt therapy for their particular needs and desired outcome.
-The existential-humanistic foundations keeps me rooted in an approach that values a good therapeutic relationship, genuineness, empathy, and a commitment to a deeper understanding of each person’s experience.
+The integrative aspects of my approach allow me to work collaboratively with the people who come to see me and adapt therapy for their particular needs and desired outcome.
+The existential-humanistic foundation keeps me rooted in an approach that values a good therapeutic relationship, genuineness, empathy, and a commitment to a deeper understanding of each person’s experience.

 My graduate education prepared me for the general practice of clinical psychology, including individual, couples, and group therapy as well as psychological assessment.
-Beyond my doctorate degree, I have completed additional training in existential-humanistic therapy, psychodynamic therapy, working with trauma, multicultural psychology, working with religious and spiritual issues in therapy, and Telemental Health (i.e., providing therapy through video calls).
+Beyond my doctorate degree, I have completed additional training in existential-humanistic therapy, psychodynamic therapy, trauma-informed therapy, multicultural psychology, working with religious and spiritual issues in therapy, and TelePsychology/Telemental Health (i.e., providing therapy through video calls).
 Additionally, I am credentialed through the National Register as a Health Service Psychologist and a Certified Clinical Trauma Professional (CCTP) through the International Association of Trauma Professionals.
 I see clients in person and through TelePsychology in Colorado Springs.
 Additionally, I am credentialed to see clients through TelePsychology in 13 additional states (AZ, DE, GA, IL, IA, MO, NE, NH, NV, OK, PA, TX, & UT).

 In addition to being a therapist, I am also a professor and author.
 I have been involved with training and supervising students and early career professionals throughout my career.
 I continue teaching through the University of Denver, the University of Colorado at Colorado Springs, and Saybrook University as well as regularly offer training workshops across the United States and China.
 As an author, I have written and edited over 10 books as well as numerous journal articles and book chapters.
-Recently, I was recognized as a fellow of the American Psychological Association and five of its divisions in recognition of my contributions to the field of psychology.
+Recently, I was recognized as a fellow of the American Psychological Association and six of its divisions in recognition of my contributions to the field of psychology.